nvtkaszpir/3d-print/obico-ml-api-only/README.md

 # obico-ml-api-only

-Spawn [Obico ML API](https://www.obico.io/docs/server-guides/) container without any authentication.
+Spawn [Obico ML API](https://www.obico.io/docs/server-guides/) container without any authentication or any other Obico apps.
+This is for people that REALLY just want to have an API for image detections, which can be further scripted with other tools.

 Container image is from my modified app version - just extra debug messages and minor tweaks, AI model is as is.
 You can find git sha which was used for builds in